33 Incredible Things to do in Banff, Canada

 This one sounds obvious, and it probably is, but that doesn’t mean I can’t give you some advice on the best places to check out along Banff Ave!

-Banff Ave stretches straight through the middle of Banff with tons of hotels at one end and the Bow River at the either.
-And in the middle, are tons of bars, restaurants, and stores.
+Banff Ave stretches straight through the middle of Banff with tons of hotels at one end and the Bow River at the other.
+And in the middle are tons of bars, restaurants, and shops to explore.
 You could literally spend weeks here going into every shop!

 Personally I recommend the following awesome spots:

-- High Rollers Banff – Bowling, beers and pizza, what more could you ask for!?
+High Rollers Banff – High Rollers is a bowling alley/ bar that’s a really fun place to take the family.
+Bowling, beers, and pizza – what more could you ask for!?

-*If you really want to get to know Banff town then going on a private walking tour once you arrive is the best!
-This way, a local will show you around and point out all of the best things to do and see as well as where to eat!
-Book your Banff Walking tour well in advance online as they are often booked full!
+Hot tip: If you really want to get to know Banff town then going on a private walking tour once you arrive is the best way!
+A local will show you around and point out all of the best things to do and see as well as where to eat!
+You can book your Banff Walking tour well in advance online as they are often booked full!